H1B RFE: Everything You Need to Know

 Is the Applicant Needed?

-One of the key functions of the application and RFE processes is to determine if the company has a need for the worker.
+One of the key functions of the application and RFE processes is to determine if the company needs the worker.
 If an alternative worker is readily available, or if the foreign worker is not well-suited to the job, then USCIS will probably deny the visa.
 This protects both the applicant and the company.
 USCIS tries to prevent applicants from being brought into a company and given a different or lesser job than what was expected.
 USCIS will ask for proof that what the company wants the applicant to do matches the job description.